SanzharMrz/NLP-papers/Multimodality/Pix2Struct.md

 Specifically, they create images of text snippets with random colors and fonts on a white background.
 The model simply needs to decode the original text.
 ![image](https://github.com/SanzharMrz/NLP-papers/assets/46630209/62e01e24-d839-4236-96eb-8899416ee678)

+Results:

+pretrain two model variants:

+(a) a base model with 282M parameters including 12 transformer layers with a hidden size of 768, and

+(b) a large model with 1.3B parameters including
+18 layers with a hidden size of 1536.

+Both models have the same warmup stage using text rendered from BooksCorpus (Zhu et al., 2015) lasting 30K steps with a maximum input sequence length of 128 patches.

+The base model  -  270K steps with the screenshot parsing objective using

+batch size -  3072 on 64 Google Cloud TPUs.

+The large model -  170K steps with

+batch size of 1024 on 128 Google Cloud TPUs.

+input sequence length  -  2048 patches

+optimizer -  Adafactor

+learning rate schedule uses a linear warmup of 1000 steps to 0.01, followed by cosine decay to 0.